3bdezign/insta-likes/README.md

 # known issues

-not use the mouse while macro is running(cursor will rubberband)
+do not use the mouse while macro is running(cursor will rubberband)

-the browser will lag out and not load posts anymore at around 60-70 likes you must restart browser to continue(idk)

-wont work?
+# wont work?

 open an issue or contact me here https://www.instagram.com/3bdezign/